GerHobbelt/Gritter/README.markdown

 ## Change Log

+### Changes in 1.7.4.1 (January 30, 2012)

+* Forked for changes.
+Added 'href' param to allow for linkable notifications. .gritter-item element changed to achor tag with display block. .gritter-top and .gritter-bottom elements removed from js and css.
+Rounded corners and transparency no achieved via css3.
+Not tested in ie7-8, will test soon.

 ### Changes in 1.7.4 (February 24, 2012)

 * Fixing bug where click event was being bound multiple times on hover.
 The result was the beforeClose callback being called multiple times.
 Thanks for commit aossowski!